Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 4. Filter through 2-3 layers of gauze.

-5. Rinse eyes with decoction or apply compresses.
+5. Wash your eyes with the decoction or apply compresses.

-"Crimson" tongue (atrophy of the filiform papillae) is a symptom of d) scarlet fever
+"Crimson" tongue (atrophy of filiform papillae) is a symptom of d) scarlet fever

-"Small" doses are called d) those that do not cause specific changes in an individual organism, but cause statically identified changes in the health status of the group
+“Small” are usually called doses d) that do not cause specific changes in an individual organism, but cause statically identified changes in the health status of the group

-0.25% solution of dicaine for anesthesia before tonometry should be instilled into the conjunctival sac b) 2-3 times with an interval of 30 seconds
+A 0.25% solution of dicaine for pain relief must be dripped into the conjunctival sac before tonometry b) 2-3 times with an interval of 30 s

-A 30-year-old woman was found in a coma with severe hypotension.
+A 30-year-old woman was found in a comatose state with severe hypotension.
 From the anamnesis it is known that 2 years ago the patient received a course of radiation therapy for prolactinoma.
-Until recently, she received increasing doses of thyroxine for hypothyroidism.
-In this situation, first of all, it is necessary a) to introduce hydrocortisone
+Until recently, she received thyroxine in increasing doses for hypothyroidism.
+In this situation, the first step is to: a) administer hydrocortisone

-A 40-year-old man has painless whitish patches of skin maceration on the interdigital spaces of both feet.
-List the diseases that can cause the described situation a) candidiasis b) dermatophytosis d) intertrigo bacterial
+A 40-year-old man presents with painless, whitish areas of maceration of the skin between the toes of both feet.
+List the diseases that can cause the described situation a) candidiasis b) dermatophytosis d) bacterial intertrigo

-A 40-year-old woman complains of amenorrhea, increased hair growth on her face and chest.
-A rounded formation in the left upper quadrant of the abdomen is physically palpated, hypertrophy of the clitoris is detected.
+A 40-year-old woman complains of amenorrhea, increased hair growth on the face and chest.
+A rounded formation in the left upper quadrant of the abdomen is physically palpated, clitoral hypertrophy is detected.
 It is most likely that the patient has b) adrenal carcinoma

-A 42-year-old hunter was bitten in the area of the left wrist joint by a fox while extracting the animal from a trap.
-Which of the following actions are necessary in this situation? b) primary wound treatment c) injection of tetanus toxoid in a prophylactic dose d) anti-rabies vaccination e) administration of anti-rabies immunoglobulin f) histological and virological examination of the animal's brain
+A 42-year-old hunter was bitten on the left wrist joint by a fox while removing the animal from a trap.
+Which of the following measures are necessary in this situation? b) primary treatment of the wound c) administration of anti-tetanus serum in a prophylactic dose d) anti-rabies vaccination e) administration of anti-rabies immunoglobulin f) histological and virological examination of the animal’s brain

-Candida albicans can be isolated from a healthy person a) from the oral cavity c) from the gastrointestinal tract e) from the vagina
+Candida albicans can be isolated from a healthy person a) from the oral cavity b) from the gastrointestinal tract e) from the vagina

-Aberrant mammary gland to be removed a) correctly
+The aberrant mammary gland must be removed a) correctly

-Absolute erythrocytosis may be accompanied by a) Wakez disease b) chronic obstructive bronchitis c) hypernephroma
+Absolute erythrocytosis may be accompanied by a) Vaquez disease b) chronic obstructive bronchitis c) hypernephroma

-Absolute contraindications to the use of intrauterine contraceptives are a) uterine bleeding of unknown etiology c) an active inflammatory process in the pelvic organs d) a history of ectopic pregnancy
+Absolute contraindications to the use of intrauterine contraceptives are a) uterine bleeding of unknown etiology c) active inflammatory process in the pelvic organs d) history of ectopic pregnancy

-Absolute contraindications to a bicycle test in a patient with angina pectoris are a) severe aortic stenosis b) current thrombophlebitis of the lower extremities d) acute pneumonia
+Absolute contraindications to performing a bicycle ergometer test in a patient with angina pectoris are a) severe aortic stenosis b) current thrombophlebitis of the lower extremities d) acute pneumonia

-Withdrawal syndrome is observed b) after stopping the drug in the presence of physical dependence
+Withdrawal syndrome is observed b) after stopping taking the drug in the presence of physical dependence

-Adaptation of the physical activity of a patient with functional class II angina pectoris includes a) slowing down the speed of movement at which pain occurs b) reducing the volume of food with an increase in its intake c) slower performance of the same amount of work
+Adaptation of the physical activity of a patient with angina pectoris of functional class II includes a) slowing down the speed of movement at which pain occurs b) reducing the amount of food when taking it more often c) performing the same amount of work more slowly

-Adequate therapy of dysbacteriosis in chronic enteritis includes a) a rational diet c) enzyme replacement therapy d) lactobacterin, colibacterin
+Adequate therapy for dysbiosis in chronic enteritis includes a) a rational diet b) enzyme replacement therapy d) lactobacterin, colibacterin

 Adrenergic drugs reduce intraocular pressure by a) vasoconstriction